jdelkins/pia-tools/README.md

 RPC) of the assigned port; this will allow receiving incoming BitTorrent peer connections over the VPN.

-According to their documentation, [PIA][] requires you to refresh the port forwarding assignment every few minutes.
-The `pia-portforward` utility can do this with the `--refresh` flag.

-One final utility, `pia-listregions`, will show you, on your terminal, a ranked (by ping time) list of PIA servers, with some possibly-salient info about them, with the goal of helping you choose the 'best' region to connect to if you are otherwise indifferent about their geography.
+A helper utility, `pia-listregions`, will show you, on your terminal, a ranked (by ping time) list of PIA servers, with some possibly-salient info about them, with the goal of helping you choose the 'best' region to connect to if you are otherwise indifferent about their geography.

-## Caveat emptor
+## Stability and usability

-This code is only lightly tested with my own private set up.
+This code is tested with only my own private setup.
 It may or may not work for you, and if it does, some assembly will be required by you.
-PRs are welcome, especially if they would cover any more general use cases.
+That said, I have used and developed it for a few years, and really enjoy the low-maintenance functionality and peace of mind it provides for me.

+If you use it yourself, and are able to identify additional features or encounter problems, I encourage you to submit an issue or PR.
+I will take any security concern very seriously, as my own system is on the line.

+The go programs in this suite aren't going to do anything to your system directly other than write some configuration files where you instruct it (by default `/etc/systemd/network`).
+The example systemd services take additional steps to invoke standard networking commands to read and act on those generated configuration files.
+It’s not doing anything exotic; it generates configuration files and then standard system tools apply them.
+Nevertheless, it is for a fairly advanced use case, not something for the average consumer.
+You could break your networking potentially if you don't know what you're doing, but that's also true of any networking toolkit.

 If you use this on a remote firewall, ensure you have out-of-band access before experimenting with routing.